hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 ````
->ssh
+>ssh merge client
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 The `ssh merge host`  command reads the `known_hosts` file on a client machine and adds